PCC's mental health arrest concerns

 He said: "Too often police officers and police staff are dealing with people with complex mental health needs rather than experienced and trained medical professionals.

-"A police cell is not an appropriate place for someone suffering mental health problems."'Using police time'
+"A police cell is not an appropriate place for someone suffering mental health problems."

 Mr Bett said that in Norfolk, almost all of the section 136 detentions being held in police custody occur because the person has consumed alcohol or because a hospital or healthcare centre has insufficient staff, particularly overnight.